Search

 Montreal South Shore Communities

-After the Autoroute bends east, it crosses the south the Beauharnois Bridge across the St Lawrence Seaway (the Beauharnois Canal is on the north side) and then the St Lawrence River.
+The Autoroute bends east and crosses the Beauharnois Bridge across the St Lawrence Seaway (the Beauharnois Canal is on the north side) and then the St Lawrence River.
+(If you headed west after the first brige you would visit Salaberry-de-Valleyfield, a city which lies on the shore of Lake Saint Francis, with plenty of marinas and water sports.)
 The Beauharnois Bridge is a 2.5-kilometres long structure, clearing the navigation channel by 38.5 metres.
 The Beauharnois Dam is east of the bridge is was built as part of the St Lawrence Seaway project in the late 1950s.
 The Beauharnois Dam is 24 m (60 ft) high and has 36 turbines generating 1.9 megawatts of power for the Montreal area.
 Tours of the dam are available

 After passing the community of Beauharnois, you see the Îles de la Paix National Wildlife Area on islands in the middle of the St Lawrence.
-Then you pass the South Shor bedroom communities of Chateauguay, Candiac (and a junction with A-15 to the US border), and Brossard (and a junction with A-10 from Montreal to the Eastern Townships).
+After you cross the Mercier Bridge, the route passes through the Kahnawake Mohawk Territory.
+Then you pass the Montreal South Shore bedroom communities of Beauharnois, Chateauguay, Candiac (and a junction with A-15 to the US border), Brossard (and a junction with A-10 from Montreal to the Eastern Townships), and Longeueuil.
+In between Chateauguary and Candiac, on the north side of AR30 is the Kahnawake Mohawk Territory, where visitors can learn about the history and culture of the Mohawk people.

-Finally, at Boucherville, you reconnect to the A-20 Trans-Canada Highway east to Quebec City (you join that itinerary at km 36).
+Finally, at Boucherville, on one side and Sainte-Julie on the other, you reconnect to the A-20 Trans-Canada Highway east to Quebec City (you join that itinerary at km 36).

 Route History